 Whenever I did make time to do something creative for myself, it would usually be short-lived.
 Stress brought on by some life event would grind my creative practice to a halt.
 Weeks, months, or sometimes even longer would go by before I would feel good about doing something creative for myself again.
 I would convince myself that there would be time after I tackled whatever life challenge I was dealing with.

 My daughter Chloe recognized what was going on with me at an early age.
 She wrote some of the most touching birthday and Father’s Day cards that expressed how painful it was for her to watch me repress my need to be creative.
 She even went so far as to call Chase Jarvis and ask for his advice.
 Listen to the first half of this episode to hear her call.

 An Opportunity for a Rebirth

-As a result of the economic impact of the COVID-19 pandemic, I was laid off from my job at the company I worked at for almost thirty years .
-That feeling of security that I associated with my job and held on to so tightly vanished in the blink of an eye.
+I was laid off from my job as a creative services manager at the company I worked at for almost thirty years as a result of the COVID-19 pandemic.
+In the blink of an eye, that feeling of security that I associated with my job and held on to so tightly, just vanished.

-After getting over the initial shock of this event, I’ve come to realize that I’ve been given an incredible opportunity to reinvent myself.
+After getting over the emotional shock of this event, I’ve now come to realize that I’ve been given an incredible opportunity to reinvent myself.
 I’m not going to lie.
-This scares the hell out of me.
-But at the same time, I’m more and more excited about the possibilities that lie ahead.
+After going to work for the same company for almost thirty years, this level of uncertainty scares the hell out of me.
+But at the same time, I’m becoming more and more excited about the possibilities that lie ahead.

-If you’ve been struggling to be more creative?
-It’s my sincere hope that something you find here will provide that little spark that sets you on a path towards building creative expression into each and every day.
+If you’ve been struggling to bring creative expression back into your life, it’s my sincere hope that something you find here will provide a little spark that sets you on a path towards building and sustaining your own creative workout.